-If you had to pick a small town to sum up New England, Glastonbury on the east bank of the Connecticut River would come close.
+If I had to pick a perfect small town to sum up the best of New England, Glastonbury on the east bank of the Connecticut River would come close.

-The town is flush with beautiful colonial-era houses, some going back to the 17th century, and its main Historic District is on a classic town green.
+The town is flush with beautiful colonial-era houses.
+Some of these go back to the 17th century, and its main Historic District is on a classic town green.

 Every October, the Apple Harvest & Music Festival is a roaring success, attracting tens of thousands to the town’s Riverfront Park over three days.

-And crossing the CT River is what is believed to be the oldest operating ferry service in the United States, shuttling between Glastonbury and Rocky Hill for seven months of the year.
+And crossing the CT River is what is believed to be the oldest operating ferry service in the United States.
+The ferry shuttles between Glastonbury and Rocky Hill for seven months of the year.

 Let’s explore the best things to do in Glastonbury: